 Lorraine shared that it’s important to think about customer experience (CX) “from cradle to grave”, the whole journey from the moment a customer is investigating for purchase to the purchase itself, and how you sell and go to market.

 “As a CX leader, you look at who your customer is.
 It’s not really the same as marketing and putting them into personas, but it’s the individual customer and how they’re using that product.
 If you’re a formal product developer, or you do formal PMO type work, or your Six Sigma, you’ve always got go to Gemba, do your ethnographic research.
-That’s great but even as simple as, if you’re a product manager and you’re trying to build a great product, talk to somebody at the barbecue and get their idea on it. …
+That’s great but if you’re trying to build a great product, talk to somebody at the barbecue and get their idea on it.

-One of the companies that I was with had this great idea for a product, and it was for the CEO of the household.
+One of the companies that I was with had this great idea for a product.
+It was for the CEO of the household.
 In other words, it was for the working mom.
 I walked into the boardroom, I was the only woman.
 There were a lot of middle-aged men in there.
 It was a great idea for a product, a phenomenal product.
 I said, You know what?
-The number one thing … you need to do is you need to be able to sync all the calendars for the kids playing soccer for when the husband has meetings.
+The number one thing you need to do is sync all the calendars for the kids playing soccer for when the husband has meetings.
 They said, Yeah, yeah, yeah, that’s fine.
-But look, we can get the sports scores, and the weather reports right on this thing that sits on your kitchen counter.
+But look, we can get the sports scores, and the weather reports right on this thing that sits on your kitchen counter.”

 On Voice of the Customer in Product Development

 In previous conversations, I talked about a grocery store chain over in the UK.
 They had terrible problems with their queues, with their checkouts.
 The lines were way, way too long.
 That was an annoyance to the customers, and the customers complained about it.
 But their true root cause issue was the parking lot.
-They were losing customers because they didn’t have enough parking, and so people would just bypass their location.
-You couldn’t find that unless you truly started talking to your customers and got that voice to the customer, because you didn’t know they just weren’t buying from you and you had no idea why.”
+They were losing customers because they didn’t have enough parking, and so people would bypass their location.
+You couldn’t find that unless you truly started talking to your customers and got that voice to the customer.
+You didn’t know they weren’t buying from you and you had no idea why.”